Social and Ecological Impact Theory

 As we increase our creativity, we increase social and ecological justice.

-The undertaking of creativity to generate (manifest, create) change (new life and new growth) is the undertaking of most Creatives, as well as SoC.
+The creative process is SoC’s chosen process, with the expression of our creativity to generate (manifest, create) change (new life and new growth).

-Our creativity… our creative way, is what gets us from Island A to B.
+Could our creativity… our creative way… be a boat that gets us from A to B?

-In SoC’s case, our boat is the Subject of Creativity… the learning about it and doing it.
-Creatology.
+In SoC’s case, our boat is the Subject of Creativity… the learning about creativity and doing it.

 Creatives often ask, “How do I create Island B?” or, “Can I create Island B?”